 Mysterious blaze erupts in lot where 50 vehicles were parked; no casualties as residents flee

-Panic gripped residents of Manjunath Layout in Murugeshpalya on HAL Airport Road in Bangalore when fire engulfed 22 vehicles belonging to a travel agency Monday morning.
+Panic gripped residents of Manjunath Layout in Murugeshpalya on HAL Airport Road here when fire engulfed 22 vehicles belonging to a travel agency Monday morning.

 The 12 vans and 10 multi-utility vehicles were parked in the compound of Infant Travels which provides transport facilities to several IT and BPO companies in the city.